 - 1. At least two G-M detectors and ionization chambers to cover the range from at least 0.1 mR/hr to 50 R/hr. - 2.
-Protective clothing includes gloves, coveralls, hoods, and booties. - 3.
-Respiratory protective gear. - 4.
+Protective clothing includes gloves, coveralls, hoods, and booties. - 3. . - 4.
 Self-reading dosimeters, 0-200 mR and 0-200 R, personnel dosimetry badges (4 each). - 5.
-One AC powered air pump and one battery powered air pump. - 6.
+One AC air pump that is AC and DC powered. - 6.
 High efficiency filters and filter holders; charcoal cartridges and cartridge holder. - 7.
 Absorbent paper, tape and/or rope for demarcating traffic pathways. - 8.
-Flashlight and batteries. - 9.
-Hand crank for reactor airlock door.

-8.7 Calibrations and Operation Checks on Portable Instruments
+Flashlight and batteries. - 8.7 Calibrations and Operation Checks on Portable Instruments